juggernaut/juggernaut.github.io/_posts/2020-05-10-rediscovering-the-joy-of-hacking.markdown

 Sure enough, after a few hours, I received a notification that a window had opened up! (_Just kidding :-) true to its form, the hacky script had a bug that failed to send a notification[^4].
 Luckily, I had good logging and caught that it had found an available window in the logs - I'd logged in a few hours later because I was suspicous something was broken_)

-Still, it was extremely refreshing to write software to solve my _own_ problem for once, without a lot of ceremony.
-I'd highly recommend doing this from time to time - and it just might be the thing that keeps you from being jaded by the software industry.
+Still, it was extremely refreshing to write software to solve my _own_ problem for once, with very little ceremony involved.
+I highly recommend doing this from time to time - and it just might be the thing that keeps you from being jaded by the software industry.

-[^1]: This isn't their only security issue; their homepage doesn't even support HTTPS.
+[^1]: There are multiple security issues with the platform.
+I'm trying to get in touch with them to get the issues fixed.

 [^2]: I later learned you can do this directly from Chrome dev tools - shows you I don't do frontend much.. or at all.